Advanced Training Fellowship in Rehabilitation Policy Research

 Interested applicants should first reach out to the program PI Dr. Ivan Molton (email@example.com) or co-PI Dr. Tracy Mroz (firstname.lastname@example.org) for more information about the program and to establish fit.
 Program staff are very happy to schedule a call to discuss the program in more detail.
 A full application then involves a CV, personal statement, and letters of support.

 The fellowship typically begins in early October, but can be flexible based on need.
-For 2021 the application deadline is August 15.
+For 2021 the application deadline has been extended to September 1st.

 The contents of this webpage were developed under a grant from the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR grant number 90ARPO00-03-00).
 NIDILRR is a center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents of this webpage do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.